 What I like about this study is that it highlights how important it is to be supportive of people and to create opportunities for our colleagues and clients, which allows them to feel a sense of control.
 Creating these opportunities for success and control is part of how we can manage our stress and also its resultant impact on our body’s immunity.

-If you are interested in the topic you can watch this PBS video documentary, which is about one hour long Stress, Portrait of a Killer – Full Documentary (2008).
+If you are interested in the topic you can watch the PBS video documentary, which is about one hour long.
+Search for Stress, Portrait of a Killer on YouTube.

 How does stress relate to our immune system?